DFE-Digital/register-trainee-teachers/app/views/guidance/withdraw_defer_reinstate_or_recommend_a_trainee.md

 ---
-page_title: Withdraw, defer, reinstate or recommend a trainee for teaching standards
+page_title: Withdraw, defer, reinstate or change status of a trainee for teaching standards
-title: Withdraw, defer, reinstate or recommend a trainee for QTS or EYTS
+title: Withdraw, defer, reinstate or change status of a trainee for QTS or EYTS
 ---

 You must use Register trainee teachers (Register) to: